Build Apps for Agents

 Start with one capability, not a rewrite

-Read the docs, define a first action, and expose a real part of your application to agents through explicit, reviewable contracts.
+Read the docs, define a first action, and expose a real part of your application to external tools, automation systems, and agent callers through explicit, reviewable contracts.

 Explore Documentation

-We are building the app layer for agent ecosystems: explicit contracts, safe surfaces, and reusable product capabilities.
+We are building a standard application capability layer: explicit contracts, safe surfaces, and reusable product capabilities.